p-lindberg/unity-node-editor/README.md

 for this plugin is that it leave a minimal footprint on your codebase - you could remove the plugin and keep the graphs created with it; it would only require removing some attributes here and there.

-## How to use it?

-IT IS NOT YET READY FOR PRODUCTION USE.
-Some essential features are not implemented yet, and some things may still change which could cause anything created with the plugin to become unusable after an update.
-With that in mind...

 ## What can it be used for?

 In the context of game design, a common use case for something like this is creating dialogues.
 Multiple option response type dialogues form tree structures, and managing complex